akashdhruv/ralph-with-poisson/README.md

 ## The Task

+The Poisson equation (∇²u = f) is one of the most studied problems in computational mathematics, with applications across electrostatics, incompressible flow, image processing, and structural mechanics.
+Its solvers are a standard first test for numerical computing libraries and a natural benchmark for AI coding agents: the problem is well-specified, has known analytic solutions for verification, and requires real engineering decisions — discretisation scheme, boundary condition handling, solver choice, convergence criteria.

-`SPEC.md` specifies a 2D Poisson equation solver on a unit square with:
+`SPEC.md` asks the agent to build a solver on a unit square with:

 - A `Grid` class (ghost-cell stencil, Dirichlet and Neumann boundary conditions)
 - Three solvers: Jacobi (iterative), Conjugate Gradient (numpy only), and direct (sparse via `scipy`)